 Transportation Procedures to Maintain Educational Stability

-The law speaks to the sharing of costs that are “additional” and which result from the child residing in one school district (school of residence) and attending school in another district (i.e., school of origin, which is the school in which the child was enrolled or was most recently enrolled at the time of placement into out-of-home care).
-The federal Guidance defines “additional costs” in the following manner:
+ESSA speaks to the sharing of costs that are “additional” and which result from the child residing in one school district (i.e. school of residence) and attending school in another district (i.e., school of origin, which is the school in which the child was enrolled or was last enrolled at the time of placement into out-of-home care).
+The Federal Guidance defines “additional costs” in the following manner:

 Additional costs incurred in providing transportation to the school of origin should reflect the difference between what an LEA otherwise would spend to transport a student to his or her assigned school and the cost of transporting a child in foster care to his or her school of origin.
 For example, if the LEA provides transportation through an established bus route, there is no additional cost.
 If the LEA provides transportation only for the child in foster care (e.g., through a private vehicle or transportation company), the difference between the transportation costs and the usual transportation costs can be considered additional.

 The cost of transportation may not be a factor in determining best interest.
-Once the educational placement decision has been made, it must be implemented.
-The law does indicate that the transportation should be provided in a cost-effective manner, and there are various, creative ways that this could occur:
+Once the educational placement decision (remaining in the school of origin or enrolling in the school of residence) has been made, the appropriate transportation must begin immediately.
+The law indicates that the transportation should be provided in a cost-effective manner, and there are various, creative ways that this could occur:

 - By foster parents (through the foster care payment).

 - By group home staff as an Extraordinary Payment.

 - By volunteers as individuals or through social organizations.

 - Existing public school bus routes (including, for example, a foster parent driving the child to meet a bus for the school of origin along the existing route).

 - Public transportation (based on safety, disability, age, etc.).